mclear-teaching-projects/phil971-2022-psr/content/notes/spinoza-parallelism.md

 While the metaphors of &ldquo;mirroring&rdquo;, etc., are fine as far as they go, Spinoza also articulates a seemingly related claim concerning ideas (or modes of thought) and &ldquo;things&rdquo; (including modes of extension).

-> E2p7s: Before we proceed further, we must recall here what we showed [NS: in the First Part], namely, that whatever can be perceived by an infinite intellect as constituting an essence of substance pertains to one substance only, and consequently that the thinking substance and the extended substance are one and the same substance, which is now comprehended under this attribute, now under that.
+> E2p7s: Before we proceed further, we must recall here what we showed [in E1], namely, that whatever can be perceived by an infinite intellect as constituting an essence of substance pertains to one substance only, and consequently that the thinking substance and the extended substance are one and the same substance, which is now comprehended under this attribute, now under that.
 So also a mode of extension and the idea of that mode are one and the same thing, but expressed in two ways.
 Some of the Hebrews seem to have seen this, as if through a cloud, when they maintained that God, God&rsquo;s intellect, and the things understood by him are one and the same.

 The claim in the scholium is not obviously the same as that in the proposition, for it references not a parallelism between ideas and things, but a parallelism between modes of one attribute and modes of another.
 These are not equivalent.[^fn:2] The postulate is seemingly compatible with there being a lack of parallel between the relations of modes other than ideas to modes of other (infinitely many) attributes.
 The scholium, on the other hand, is seemingly compatible with a lack of parallel within the attribute of thought (e.g. of lower-order ideas and higher-order ideas) even though there is a parallel between the order of modes in one attribute and that of another.